-For our Electronic Speed Controller, we will be using dual ESC's based on Benjamin Vedder's opensource electronic speed controller project.
+For our electronic speed controller, we will be using two individual controllers based on Benjamin Vedder's open-source electronic speed controller project.
 The designs for both the hardware and MCU firmware are open to the public.
 We chose this for our project, as they are the most common for personal electric skateboard builds, and they offer us the flexibility to modify the firmware to our needs, if necessary.